MacKenzie Gore’s place in Padres’ rotation remains uncertain

 Even before baseball was shut down along with the rest of the country, Gore’s path to the bigs was largely uncertain and highly dependent on what the Padres determined was enough development for MLB’s fifth-best overall prospect.

-The projected rotation – barring injury or a positive COVID test – is Chris Paddack, Garrett Richards, Zach Davies, Joey Lucchesi, and Dinelson Lamet, in that order.
+The projected rotation – barring injury or a positive COVID test – is Chris Paddack, Garrett Richards, Zach Davies, Joey Lucchesi, and Dinelson Lamet.
 While the names look good for a team that is just opening its competitive window with more young talent sitting in the system, there are some red flags in terms of health and consistency.

 Though I’ve talked about the potential dominance of a healthy Garrett Richards in the past, the problem with Richards is that he’s rarely healthy enough to produce consistently.
 Though the shortened season and longer ramp-up will most likely help Richards in the long-run, it’s difficult to put much stock into someone with 147.1 total innings pitched since the beginning of 2016.
 Though the Padres not being in a place of definite contention – along with an unprecedented season – allows them to push him as far as his repaired arm can take him while imposing an “innings limit.”